SudTechnology/hello-sud-plus-ios/project/Example/QuickStart/README_en.md

   <details>
   <summary>Details</summary>

-      1. Use the QuickStart client's appId, appKey, and set isTestEnv=true;
+      1. Use the QuickStart client's appId, appKey;
       2. Use your own iOS bundleId and Android applicationId (found in the integration information table);
       3. Use the short-term token code provided by QuickStart's backend service (obtained through login/getCode);
       4. Once integrated, the game should run smoothly.